-TOGGLE toggles write protection on and off.
-Write-protected projects cannot be overwritten, renamed or erased.
-A write-protected project is shown with a padlock symbol.
+TOGGLE toggles write protection on or off.
+Write protected projects can not be overwritten, renamed or erased.
+A write protected project is shown with a lock symbol.

 INIT NEW initializes an empty file slot with a clean project.
-This option is only available for empty project slots.
+This operation is only available for empty project slots.